- 10.1 ARE DENTAL DOG TREATS OR RAWHIDE OKAY FOR DENTAL CARE AND DO THEY WORK?

 I am a big advocate of ultrasonic toothbrushes because they do a far better job than a regular manual toothbrush.
 I like the Phillips Ultrasonic tooth brush.
 It is as easy as swapping the brush heads between brushing your dog’s and your own teeth.

-Personally, I am not in favor of pricey and sticky because the ingredient list for dog toothpaste is often unclear and questionable at best.
+Personally, I am not in favor of pricey and sticky toothpaste because the ingredient list is often unclear and questionable at best.
 Generally, I prefer a small amount of coconut oil with the right toothbrush, which will do wonders.
 It is true that this does not have the abrasive properties of human toothpaste, but it seems to work well.

 Coconut oil is a clear, safe, and side-effect-free winner!